For more information about any service on this page, call 2-1-1

 - If no, see below.

-- Because the cost of Behavioral Health Rehabilitation Services (BHRS) services generally exceeds $36,000 per year, parents of children with an ASD should apply for DPW Medical Assistance (MA) early in the process.
+- Because the cost of Behavioral Health Rehabilitation Services (BHRS) services generally exceeds $36,000 per year, parents of children with an ASD should apply for Pa.
+DHS Medical Assistance (MA) early in the process.
 See pages 4 through 8 in A Handbook for Parents of Children with Autism Spectrum Disorders for details.

 - MA pays for BHRS services through the county managed care organization, which, in Allegheny County, is Community Care Behavioral Health.